Introduction to ReactPHP and Websockets 2.0

 • Frank Berger

-• Started as an Unix Systemadministrator who also develops in 1996
+• Started as an Unix System administrator who also codes in 1996

 • Does TYPO3 since 2005